 Evaluating Equipment Performance Over Time

 It’s not enough to just buy equipment and hope for the best.
 You need to keep an eye on how it’s performing.
-Is it still doing what you need it to do?
+Is it still performing as needed?
 Is it costing more to maintain than it’s worth?
 I like to do a yearly review of all my equipment.
 I look at things like:

 - How often is it used?